 The Faculty of Agriculture and Environment has a suite of analytical instruments that are available to students and researchers for isotopic, elemental and organic compound analysis.
-The instruments are located at the Plant Breeding Institute in Cobbitty, New South Wales as part of the Camden Campus of the University of Sydney.
+The instruments are located at the Centre for Carbon, Water and Food, part of the Camden Campus of the University of Sydney.

 The instruments include: